Country Farm Bethel Trestle TableNeed order help? Call us!

 Distressing & Rub

-Distressing applies to both stained and painted tables.
-Rubbing applies only to painted tables.
-Distressing refers to nicks and dings in the wood, and Rub refers to where the top color is rubbed through to reveal the wood or a second color underneath.
-All of our rubbed paint finishes can be applied with a light or medium rub depending on how much of the top color should be removed to achieve the targeted appearance.
+Rub: Rubbing applies to painted tables only.
+Rub refers to where the top color is rubbed through to reveal the wood or a second color underneath.
+All of our hand rubbed paint finishes can be applied with a light or medium rub depending on how much of the top color should be removed to achieve the targeted appearance.
 Rubbed painted finishes show small areas of the paint rubbed off, revealing light brown stained wood underneath.
-A Two Color Rub is when one paint color is applied over another and then rubbed off to reveal the underneath color and the light brown stained wood.
+Light rub is generally visible on the edges of the table.

 Click on the paint or stain tabs below to see all available options